Skip to Content

 Signature dining and dinner shows require 2 TS credits, so you can only use dining plan credits if you have the regular or Deluxe dining plan.

-My family and I usually end up booking a dinner show, such as the Spirit of Aloha Dinner Show.
+My family and I usually end up booking a dinner show, such as the Hoop-Dee-Doo Musical Revue.
 We’ve never felt hungry or had to pay out of pocket for an extra meal, due to having to pay 2 credits for special meals like this.

 Can you use the Disney Dining Plan for character meals?